treverhines/RBF/README.md

 * generation of halton sequences (module: rbf.halton)
 * Monte-Carlo integration (module: rbf.integrate)
 * generation of B-spline basis functions (module: rbf.bspline)
-* Smoothing and differentiating large, sparse, data sets (My latest project!)
+* Removing high frequency noise in LARGE, scattered, multidimensional data sets (My latest project!)

 See the documentation within the modules for help on using these features